Credit Suisse slashes price target on Hudson Pacific Properties Inc. [HPP] – find out why.

 Credit Suisse have made an estimate for Hudson Pacific Properties Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on October 20, 2022.
 The new note on the price target was released on October 19, 2022, representing the official price target for Hudson Pacific Properties Inc. stock.
 Previously, the target price had yet another raise to $13, while Citigroup analysts kept a Neutral rating on HPP stock.

-Hudson Pacific Properties Inc. [HPP] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -13.79.
-With this latest performance, HPP shares dropped by -10.43% in over the last four-week period, additionally sinking by -45.68% over the last 6 months – not to mention a drop of -62.28% in the past year of trading.
+Hudson Pacific Properties Inc. [HPP] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 10.75.
+With this latest performance, HPP shares dropped by -5.17% in over the last four-week period, additionally sinking by -35.79% over the last 6 months – not to mention a drop of -55.91% in the past year of trading.

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for HPP.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Hudson Pacific Properties Inc. go to 36.48%.